-The officer seizing narcotics and dangerous drugs shall retain such property in their possession until it is properly logged, packaged, tagged, and placed in the designated temporary storage locker.
+The officer seizing narcotics and dangerous drugs shall retain such property in their possession until it is transferred or released to another authorized person, or properly logged, packaged, tagged, and placed in the designated temporary storage locker.
 All narcotics, over-the-counter medications, cannabis, and dangerous drugs are to be packaged in drug envelopes and are not to be packaged with other property.